werckme/werckmeister/manual.in.md

 Getting Started
 ============

-Go to the page https://github.com/werckme/werckmeister/releases and download the most recent version of Werckmeister.
+Go to this [page](https://github.com/werckme/werckmeister/releases) and download the most recent version of Werckmeister. *(look for the assets section)*

 On Mac and on Linux you can install the binaries by executing the installer script.